LYMPHOCYTE CLASSIFICATION

 GRANULOMATOUS SLACK SKIN

-An association with clasical MF also reported
+Association with classical MF also reported

-Most cases have indolent course
+Most cases have an indolent course

 Macrophages and multinucleated giant cells may be seen

-Destruction of elastic tissue seen
+Destruction of elastic tissue

 CD3+, CD4+, CD8−